 Winner: Nest Learning Thermostat

 Both thermostats have rounded shapes.
-However, while the Nest Learning thermostat is perfectly round, the Ecobee4 is a bit more squared.
+However, while the Nest Learning Thermostat is perfectly round, the SmartThermostat is a bit more squared.
+Both have high-quality screens that can display a variety of information.

-You can buy the Nest Learning Thermostat in stainless steel, polished steel, black, mirror black, white, brass, or copper.
-The Nest Learning Thermostat also has a far sight feature, and it lights up when it spots you across the room
+You can buy the Nest Thermostat in stainless steel, polished steel, black, mirror black, white, brass, or copper.
+The Nest Learning also has a far sight feature to detect activity in distant parts of the room, and it lights up so it can act as a nightlight of sorts.

 Winner: Nest Learning Thermostat